CS-3203-team-g/food-project/README.md

 ## Overview

 The **Pantry Pilot** automatically creates grocery lists based on user preferences to help simplify the grocery shopping process.
 The application runs a web server on **port 34197**, making it accessible at [http://localhost:34197](http://localhost:34197).
-The project emphasizes high code quality by enforcing at least **80% code coverage** through comprehensive unit testing with Maven.
+The project emphasizes high code quality by enforcing at least **80% code coverage** through comprehensive unit testing with Maven

 ---

 ## Features

 - **Automatic Grocery List Generator** Get automatically generated grocery lists tailored towards your daily needs and preferences
-- **Targeted Recipe Reccomendations** Recieve customized recipe reccomendations based on leftover ingredients and favorites
+- **Targeted Recipe Recommendations** Recieve customized recipe recommendations based on leftover ingredients and favorites

 ---